Homogeneous spaces in tensor categories: Existence and properties of homogeneous spaces

 We want to show that $p^*$ is an isomorphism, and we already know it is an epimorphism since $p$ is a closed embedding.
 However, all other morphisms in the diagram are monomorphisms, thus $p^*$ must be also.
 This completes the proof. \end{proof}

-\begin{remark} Note that there is a natural map $\phi:\HH^{[1]}\to \HH'$, where $\HH'\sub\GG^{[1]}$ is the subgroup appearing in the proof of Lemma \ref{Lem Twist Hom}.
+\begin{remark} There is a natural map $\phi:\HH^{[1]}\to \HH'$, where $\HH'\leq\GG^{[1]}$ is the subgroup appearing in the proof of Lemma \ref{Lem Twist Hom}.
 However this map need not be an isomorphism.
 An example is provided by Example \ref{example ver4+ homog space}, where $\HH^{[1]}\cong\HH'\cong\mathbb{G}_a$, and the morphism $\phi$ is the quotient morphism arising from the Frobenius morphism.
-We do not have any examples where $\phi$ is not a quotient morphism. \end{remark}
+We do not know of any examples where $\phi$ is not a quotient morphism. \end{remark}